Minajeanne/learn-collective/spec.md

 Specs:
 - [x] Using Ruby on Rails for the project
-- [ ] Include at least one has_many relationship (x has_many y; e.g. User has_many Recipes)
+- [x] Include at least one has_many relationship (x has_many y; e.g. User has_many Recipes)
+	-Join table "Contribution" is provided for a Users many-to-many Lessons relationship
-- [ ] Include at least one belongs_to relationship (x belongs_to y; e.g. Post belongs_to User)
+- [x] Include at least one belongs_to relationship (x belongs_to y; e.g. Post belongs_to User)
+	-Join table "Contribution" belongs_to User and belongs_to Lesson
-- [ ] Include at least two has_many through relationships (x has_many y through z; e.g. Recipe has_many Items through Ingredients)
+- [x] Include at least two has_many through relationships (x has_many y through z; e.g. Recipe has_many Items through Ingredients)
+	-Join table "Contribution" is provided for a Users many-to-many Lessons relationship
-- [ ] Include at least one many-to-many relationship (x has_many y through z, y has_many x through z; e.g. Recipe has_many Items through Ingredients, Item has_many Recipes through Ingredients)
+- [x] Include at least one many-to-many relationship (x has_many y through z, y has_many x through z; e.g. Recipe has_many Items through Ingredients, Item has_many Recipes through Ingredients)
+	-Join table "Contribution" is provided for a Users many-to-many Lessons relationship
-- [ ] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)
+- [x] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)
+	-Contribution has "content" attribute where user can submit tips and hints
-- [ ] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
+- [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
+	-All lessons must have a name upon creation
-- [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+- [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+	-Has not been implemented since associations allows for easy access of filtering lessons, users, and contributions.

 ####Devise Gem is used with OmniAuth-Github
 - [x] Include signup (how e.g. Devise)